 R.2 The shoreline is a rocky platform which gently slopes away from the base of the cliff.
-The platform has been eroded to a relatively level surface in places, although in detail it is irregular, with rock pools, steps and runnels into which the ebb and flow of the tide is channelled26.
+The platform has been eroded to a relatively level surface in places, although in detail it is irregular, with rock pools, steps and runnels into which the ebb and flow of the tide is channelled.
 On this platform lies chalk rubble and flint shingle.
 As chalk falls from the cliff, it is eroded by the sea leaving the hard flint nodules which accumulate on the shoreline where wave action erodes the flints into rounded pebbles to form a shingle beach.
 This is a constantly changing environment as a result of geomorphological processes, including longshore drift which moves the shingle along the beach from west to east.
+Where the chalk cliff has been or is under threat from erosion by the sea, a number of sea defences have been introduced to control and prevent further retreat of the cliff.